 Why tell someone how to do something when you can show them?

-You can easily demonstrate a process with screenshots.
-Since they are a more accurate way to show exactly what you mean, there’s less chance you’ll be misunderstood.
+You can easily demonstrate a process with images.
+Since a capture is a more accurate way to show exactly what you mean, there’s less chance you’ll be misunderstood.
 Less confusion means less time wasted explaining, and more time for you to focus on what’s important.

 A screenshot with numbered steps is quick to make and easy to understand

-For lengthier or more complex processes, you can use Snagit to turn several screenshots into a helpful video.
+For lengthier or more complex processes, you can use Snagit to turn several screen snips into a helpful video.
 Or, simply record your screen and camera as you go through the steps.

-Using screenshots or recordings to demonstrate a process is incredibly efficient.
+Using images or recordings to show a process is incredibly efficient.
 Do you get the same question a lot or are the go-to for a specific function?
-You can send the same screen capture multiple times instead of repeating it yourself.
+You can send the same file multiple times instead of repeating it yourself.

 Plus, people can refer back to the content if they forget something instead of asking you again.